 Health Information Management Schools in Illinois

-In terms of popularity, Health Information Management is the 34th most popular major in the state out of a total 166 majors commonly available.
+As a degree choice, Health Information Management is the 24th most popular major in the state.

 Education Levels of Health Information Management Majors in Illinois